-- (y) Rules and regulations condemnations. - (1) To adopt such rules and regulations as it may deem necessary and proper to carry out the provisions of Article 33A of the Annotated Code of Maryland (1971 Supplement) {Title 12 of the State Real Property Article}, as the same may be amended from time to time. - (2) Provided, however, that such rules and regulations as herein provided shall not be effective until first approved by the Board of Estimates. - (z) Encouraging industrial, commercial development.
+- (y) Rules and regulations condemnations. - Subject to Title 4 {"Administrative Procedure Act Regulations"} of the City General Provisions Article, to adopt such rules and regulations as it may deem necessary and proper to carry out the provisions of Article 33A of the Annotated Code of Maryland (1971 Supplement) {Title 12 of the State Real Property Article}, as the same may be amended from time to time.